joel-adebayo/API-Request-Sample/README.md

-# code-sample-CBT
+# code-sample-EPAM

-The objective of this program is to read a csv file (Lat_Long.csv) with Latitude/Longitude coordinates and create a new csv file with the address information for each coordinate.
+The objective of this program is to read a excel file with Latitude/Longitude coordinates and create a new excel file with the address information for each coordinate.
+A sample excel file is included.

 API Documentation:
 https://developer.tomtom.com/search-api/search-api-documentation#